computersarecool/night_walker/ttd.md

 - Create web font

 ## Guest Checkout initiative
+- Removed animation from navigation.js which affected source.stl nav ul.collapsed
+- Consider reusing the home sprite images on poster gallery as they will load quicker

 ### Basket Directive Popup
  - Make rotating cube style something like a directive